Leila Ouahabi: Club career

-Manchester City

 Ouahabi joined Manchester City from Barcelona in 2022 on a two-year deal.
 She made her club debut in a UEFA Women's Champions League tie against FC Tomiris Turan on 19 August 2022, and her goal debut in the first minute of a 5-0 victory against West Ham United, on 21 April 2024.
 In February 2024, she signed a two-year contract extension with Manchester City, keeping her at the club until the summer of 2026.
+Ouahabi helped Manchester City to win their first WSL title in 10 years, as well as the 2025-26 Women's FA Cup, completing a domestic double trophy lift in 2026 before Manchester City announced her departure on 29 May 2026.

+In June 2026, National Women's Soccer League team Chicago Stars announced that they had acquired Ouahabi upon the expiration of her contract with Manchester City.
+She signed for the American side on a 3-year deal, with her contract running through until the end of 2028.
+Ouahabi made her NWSL debut on 18 July 2026, making a substitute cameo in a 2–0 loss to Angel City FC.

 International career

 Ouahabi has played for Spain's U19 national team.

-Ouahabi earned her first senior national team callup in February 2016 under newly appointed Spain coach Jorge Vilda.
+She earned her first senior national team callup in February 2016 under newly appointed Spain coach Jorge Vilda.
 A month later, Ouahabi made her senior international debut for Spain on 4 March 2016, starting a 0–0 friendly draw with Romania in Mogoșoaia.

 In February 2017, Ouahabi was called up to the Spain squad for the 2017 Algarve Cup, her first call-up for a senior national team tournament.
 Her first international goal turned out to be the winning goal in the 2017 Algarve Cup final against Canada.

-On 20 May 2019, Ouahabi was called up to the Spain squad for the 2019 FIFA Women's World Cup.
-At the 2019 Women's World Cup Ouahabi started one group stage match, a 0–0 draw against China.
+On 20 May 2019, Ouahabi was called up to the Spain squad for the 2019 FIFA World Cup.
+At the 2019 World Cup Ouahabi started one group stage match, a 0–0 draw against China.
 The draw was enough to get them past the group stages for the first time in Spain's history where they would then face the United States in the Round of 16.
 Ouahabi started that Round of 16 match, where Spain had a convincing performance but lost 1–2 against the eventual tournament winners.
 She ended the tournament having played 180 minutes.

-Ouahabi was part of the Spain squad called up for the UEFA Women's Euro 2022.

-She was one of Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with head coach Jorge Vilda, and among the dozen who were not involved 11 months later as Spain won the World Cup.
+Ouahabi was part of the Spain squad called up for the UEFA Euro 2022.
+She was later one of Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with head coach Jorge Vilda, and among the dozen who were not involved 11 months later as Spain won the World Cup.

-On 10 June 2025, Ouahabi was called up to the Spain squad for the UEFA Women's Euro 2025.
+On 10 June 2025, Ouahabi was called up to the Spain squad for the UEFA Euro 2025.